Campari Classics: How to Make an Americano Cocktail

 Fill a double rocks glass with ice

-Garnish with orange slice and serve
+Garnish with a lemon twist and orange slice

 History of the Americano Cocktail